(Although this post is sponsored, all opinions are my own.)

-The children really enjoyed the project and felt that they were doing some good in the world to help other children.
+Our kids really enjoyed the project and felt that they were doing something positive in the world with this volunteer work with children.
 It was especially meaningful to one of my daughter’s friends because she remembered that when she had an extended stay in the hospital last year she was given some wonderful care packages that brightened her day.

 Doing acts of kindness makes us feel better while we make others happier as well.
 We hope to have more community service play dates throughout the year.
 They are an excellent way to bring kindness, fun, and creativity to your children’s lives.
-I encourage all of you to explore volunteer opportunities that you can do as a family.
+I encourage all of you to explore family volunteer opportunities that you can do.